nguyen-anthony/logobot/README.md

    - Copy `.env.example` to `.env`
    - Add your bot token
    - Add your server (guild) ID
-   - Optionally adjust the cycle interval (in seconds)

 5. Invite the bot to your server:
    - Go to OAuth2 > URL Generator in the Developer Portal